juanma-wp/enterprise-block-editor/Module 7 WordPress Data Layer and wp.data/04 Modifying Data.md

 In this case, the nonce is automatically included in the request.

-For direct REST API requests, you need to include the nonce manually:
+For direct REST API requests, you need to include the nonce manually using [`@wordpress/api-fetch`](https://developer.wordpress.org/block-editor/reference-guides/packages/packages-api-fetch/):

 ```javascript
 import apiFetch from "@wordpress/api-fetch";